esphome/esphome-docs/components/text_sensor/uart.rst

 Example usage
 -------------

-Here is an example template switch using the uart text sensor to set switch state.
+Here is an example switch using the uart text sensor to set switch state.

-Is uses interval to request status from the device.
+Here we use interval to request status from the device.
 The reponse will be stored in uart text sensor.
-Then the switch uses the sensor state to update state.
+Then the switch uses the text sensor state to set its own state.

 .. code-block:: yaml